As seen in:

-The best MBA programs are insanely competitive—they attract thousands of aspiring, talented professionals from all over the globe.
+The best MBA programs are insanely competitive—they attract thousands of professionals from all over the globe.
 Some of them might have more business experience than you.
 Some might have graduated from more prestigious colleges.
+The good news?
+You’re going to beat them all.
+How?
+Just apply the key resume writing strategies you’ll learn here.

 This guide will show you: